 - Should Mississippi allow qualified patients with debilitating medical conditions, as certified by Mississippi licensed physicians, to use medical marijuana?
 (Full Text)

-- If approved, the constitutional amendment establishes a state-licensed system of dispensaries to provide cannabis products to qualifying patients.
+- The constitutional amendment establishes a state-licensed system of dispensaries to provide medical cannabis products to qualifying patients.
 The measure places no limit on the number of dispensaries and mandates that local municipalities “shall not impair the availability of and reasonable access to medical marijuana.”
 The proposal further mandates that state officials begin providing licenses for retailers no later than August 15, 2021.

 Official Language – Alternative 65A (legislature approved)